 If someone were to tell you that sticking pins and needles all over your body could help with hot flushes, mood swings, and weight gain, you might think they had lost their mind.

 Yet, acupuncture is an incredible normal alternative treatment for the menopause.
 Traditionally, it is believed that the body contains flowing levels of “Qi” (pronounced ‘chee’) – a life force or energy.
 If Qi isn’t flowing properly through your body, this can cause aches and pains.
-Specifically, estrogen deficiency can disturb your Qi.
+Specifically, oestrogen deficiency can disturb your Qi.
 Acupuncture then, restores the flow of Qi, and as follows, your body aches, hot flushes, and mental health are similarly improved.

 If you’re more of a modern-science kind of gal, acupuncture is believed to work because it involves stimulating the sensory nerves under your skin, producing natural pain-relieving endorphins that rush through your body, alleviating your menopausal symptoms.
 It’s said to work best through regular treatment, and therefore would likely not be very effective in just one go.